TheHCL/stress_coldboot_stpm/README.md

 ## Note

-**Should set the scaling in advanced to prevent unexpected situations.**
+**Should set the scaling in advance to prevent unexpected situations.**

 **Full_HD scaling should be 125%**